kmsmith137/ch_frb_l1/MANUAL.md

 This will be documented systematically soon!

-In the meantime, please see the memo [17-08-14-file-writing.pdf](./doc/17-08-14-file-writing.pdf) from a telecon, which mostly documents the the file-writing code.
+In the meantime, please see the memo [17-08-14-file-writing.pdf](./doc/17-08-14-file-writing.pdf) from a telecon, which documents the the file-writing code.
+It's not complete, but it's better than nothing!